 Limitations and Benefits of DNA Information

-DNA information can be a very convenient tool when exploring your heritage, but it does have its limitations.
+DNA information can be a very convenient tool when exploring your ancestry, but it does have its limitations.
 DNA profiles from commercial companies give you estimated information.
-While they are conducted using scientifically-proven methods, they aren’t infallible.
+While they are calculated by using scientifically-proven methods, they aren’t infallible.
 Your results can sometimes include false positives and other misinformation.

 It is not uncommon for people to think, though, that they had a Native American relative when, in fact, it was someone of Asian or African descent.
 Family stories were sometimes fabricated to remove the stigma of a specific race or ethnicity within the gene pool, and claiming Native American blood was one way to do that.
 If your DNA profile indicates an ancestor from Africa or Asia or even the Middle East, you may have your answer.

 Many families had reasons for creating stories about Native American ancestors, and you may never get to the bottom of your own family’s lore.
 Claiming Native American blood could have been a way to cover up other truths, or it could have been a guess on someone’s part back when records were not as accessible.
 Regardless, use the evidence and records you can locate rather than word of mouth if you want to uncover the facts.